alexpichel/okb-gatsby/content/posts/2015-09-17--crisis-outreach-response-team/index.md

 agencyID: "marion-s"
 agency: "Marion County Sheriff's Office"
 category: "Policing"
-tags:
+tags: [Mental Illness, Crisis Intervention]
-  - "Mental Illness"
-  - "Crisis Intervention"
 subTitle: "The Crisis Outreach Response Team (CORT) made up of one deputy, one mental health professional, and a part-time data entry position has increased referrals to services for persons suffering from mental illness, as well as reduced jail bed usage."
 ---